Expedition (book): Development

 According to Barlowe, the book was partly inspired by the books on prehistoric life published by paleontologist Josef Augusta and paleoartist Zdeněk Burian.
 Barlowe is the son of two natural history illustrators, and viewed Expedition as a way to continue in their tradition, but also doing it in his way.
 The first painting completed for the book was that of the 'Rayback' a 'liquivorous' predator.
 At the time, the painting was just an "alien wildlife painting", with Barlowe not yet having decided to write an entire book.
 It was only with the second painting, which depicted the 'Daggerwrist', that the idea of the project took form.
 With the 'Daggerwrist' painting, Barlowe decided on the ground rule that none of the creatures were to have eyes, hair or external ears.

 Barlowe used various sources of inspiration to come up with the creatures of Darwin IV.
 The 'Arrowtongue', a large predator, was inspired by the dinosaur Tyrannosaurus rex.
-In some cases, features of several different Earth animals were combined to create something otherwordly: the 'Sac-back' took inspiration from hornbills, camels and cuttlefish.
+In some cases, features of several different Earth animals were combined to create something otherworldly: the 'Sac-back' took inspiration from hornbills, camels and cuttlefish.
 In other cases, the inspirations were not even biological: the flying predatory 'Skewers' were inspired by airplanes and the 'Emperor Sea Strider' was inspired by ships at sea.
 The 'Eosapiens', the most intelligent and sophisticated of Darwin IV's creatures (roughly on the level of australopithecines) were deliberately designed to be as non-human as possible, due to Barlowe disliking the trope of intelligent aliens in science fiction being humanoids.
 Expedition took nearly five years to write and illustrate.